Debt Free®

 A consumer proposal is a legally binding agreement that offers debt relief and protection from unsecured creditors—without filing for bankruptcy.

-Consumer proposals are available to individuals who owe less than $250,000, excluding a home mortgage.
+These are available to individuals who owe less than $250,000, excluding a home mortgage.
 Your Licensed Insolvency Trustee will develop a revised debt repayment plan that will encompass more manageable terms with you.
 Once approved by a majority of creditors, you will need to abide by the new terms.

 When Would You Pursue a Consumer Proposal?